Objectives

 Allow the standby to access the master node

-In this step we will configure the master node to allow the standby server for replication.
+In this step, we will configure the master node to allow the standby server for replication.

 host replication repuser <Standby IP>/32 md5

-Configure master node for configuration
+Configure the master node for replication

-Make changes to following variables in postgres.conf
+Make changes to the following variables in postgresql.conf:

 port = 5432